Canada’s Photographic Treasure Hunt.

 The SPAO PHOTO WALK is an ongoing and evolving outdoor installation featuring large-scale photographic artworks designed to enhance Ottawa’s Little Italy, draw attention to local businesses and engage with residents and tourists alike.
 Participants can access information and the map for a self-guided tour via QR codes located next to each artwork, providing opportunities to learn more about the artists, the neighbourhood, and participating businesses.
-The photographs were selected from a nationwide open call and by an assessor jury made up of nationally recognized industry leaders.
+The photographs were selected by an assessor jury made up of nationally recognized industry leaders from a nationwide open call.

 Explore and Engage